LifeOfBrianOC/terraform-vcf-vidomain/README.md

 ## Documentation

-Please refer to the [documentation][docs-module] for more information on how to use this module.
+HashiCorp docs for the VMware Cloud Foundation Provider https://registry.terraform.io/providers/vmware/vcf/latest/docs

 ## Contributing

 The project team welcomes contributions from the community.

-For more detailed information, refer to the [contribution guidelines][contributing] to get started.
+For more detailed information, refer to the contribution guidelines to get started.

 ## Support

 While this module is not supported by VMware Support Services, it is supported by the project maintainers and its community of users.

-Use the GitHub [issues][gh-issues] to report bugs or suggest features and enhancements.
-Issues are monitored by the maintainers and are prioritized based on criticality and community [reactions][gh-reactions].
+Use the GitHub issues to report bugs or suggest features and enhancements.
+Issues are monitored by the maintainers and are prioritized based on criticality and community reactions.

 Before filing an issue, please search the issues and use the reactions feature to add votes to matching issues.
 Please include as much information as you can.
 Details like these are incredibly useful in helping the us evaluate and prioritize any changes: